Click here to see pictures

 In 2004-2007 I wrote a new book about training rats, The Complete Guide to Rat Training,

-and TFH Publications, Inc. published it in 2008.
+and TFH Publications, Inc. published it

 In 2007 I realized I was trying to do too much and decided, after 15

 years, to stop doing the Rat Report and

 make The Rat Fan Club a free online club.
 With the growth of information on

 the internet, the number of subscribers had fallen to just over 200

 Fan Club had close to 600 members in 12 countries.
 My goal in founding The

 Rat Fan Club was to promote rats as companion animals and provide

 information on their proper care.
 I’m very pleased that I have been

 able to work toward this goal and to see the popularity of rats grow tremendously.